AnnieRho7/Personal-Budget-Manager/README.md

 ## Testing

 I manually tested this project by doing the following:
-- Passed it through the PEP8 linter and confirmed there are no errors.#
+- Passed it through the PEP8 linter and confirmed there are no major errors.
--
+- Giving invaild inputs: String when numbers are expected.
+Trying to remove an expense that doesnt exist.
+- Tested my local terminal and the Code Institute Heroku terminal.

+### Bugs

+- When I was writing this project I kept having isses with connecting the google sheets but I resolved this by cleaning up my code and making sure all headings and titles were the same so there was no confusion.
+- When validating my code I ran it through [CI Python Linter](https://pep8ci.herokuapp.com/#) this confirmed there was a few errors but I quickly cleaned them up.

 ## Deployment

 ### Local Deployment